Temp Mail for Social Media Sign-Ups: Facebook, Instagram, TikTok & X

 Should I use the same disposable address for Facebook and Instagram?

 It is better to use a different address for each platform.
-Identity compartmentalization limits the damage if one account is compromised or if the platform shares data across its ecosystem.
-Generating a new address takes seconds, so the effort is negligible.
+Identity compartmentalization limits the damage if one account is compromised or if a platform shares data across its ecosystem.
+Generating a new address takes seconds, so the extra effort is negligible.

 What if the platform blocks my disposable domain?